GenericMappingTools/gmt/doc/rst/source/devdocs/contributing.rst

 - Participate in discussions at the monthly GMT Community Meetings, which are announced on the `forum governance page <https://forum.generic-mapping-tools.org/c/governance/>`_.
 - Cite GMT when using the project.
-- Spread the word about GMT or start the project!
+- Spread the word about GMT or star the project!

 Providing Feedback
 ------------------